ribeiroluan/streamlit-nba-recap/README.md

 ## How to deploy the web app locally

-Bellow, I am leaving a sugestion on how to run the web app locally.
+Below, I am leaving a sugestion on how to run the web app locally.

 ```
 git clone https://github.com/ribeiroluan/streamlit-nba-recap